mmourafiq/mmourafiq/prompts/explorations/social-network-engagement.md

 ## Prompt

-How might the Twitter increase readership and engagement?
+How might Twitter increase readership and engagement?

 ## Response